Performing an Audit

 Completing the Scan

-When all assets have been scanned, click
+When all expected assets have been scanned, click

 Related Articles